 One of Leonardo’s many unrealized ambitions was to write a treatise on the art of painting.
 This drawing of a face in profile includes many notes on the action of light.
 In order to scientifically capture the effects of light and shade in paintings, here he investigates the way light from a single point falling onto a face is reflected at different angles.

 I also went to the Canada Science and Technology Museum in Ottawa to see “Leonardo da Vinci – 500 Years of Genius”.
-This show commemorates 500 years of Leonardo’s legacy and is the most comprehensive exhibition experience on Leonardo da Vinci to tour the world.
+This show commemorated 500 years of Leonardo’s legacy and was the most comprehensive exhibition experience on Leonardo da Vinci to tour the world as of 2019.
 It was created by Grande Exhibitions in collaboration with the Museo Leonardo da Vinci in Rome and a number of experts and historians from Italy and France.

 Forgive this little tangent but… The museum building itself is quite spectacular.
 It is modern and incorporates oblique angles and coloured accents.
 There is also a large animated display surrounding the entrance.